The Complexity of Sequential Prediction in Dynamical Systems: Abstract

 \section{Abstract}

 We study the problem of learning to predict the next state of a dynamical system when the underlying evolution function is unknown.
 Unlike previous work, we place no parametric assumptions on the dynamical system, and study the problem from a learning theory perspective.
-We define new combinatorial measures and dimensions and show that they quantify the optimal mistake and regret bounds in the realizable and agnostic setting respectively.
+We define new combinatorial measures and dimensions and show that they quantify the optimal mistake and regret bounds in the realizable and agnostic settings respectively.
+By doing so, we find that in the realizable setting, the total number of mistakes can grow according to \emph{any} increasing function of the time horizon $T$.
+In contrast, we show that in the agnostic setting under the commonly studied notion of Markovian regret, the only possible rates are $\Theta(T)$ and $\tilde{\Theta}(\sqrt{T})$.